 We will share session logistics, expectations, and class syllabus, and collaborate on how we will create/maintain a safe space.
 We will collectively draw up a class working agreement and share what participants anticipate and hope to gain through their femex experience.

 We will discuss factors, including identity and experience, that influence our communication styles and how those styles look in various settings, relationships, and group dynamics.
 We will build knowledge around and practice nonviolent communication.

-Power, Privilege, and Intersectionality
+Power, Privilege, and Intersectionality I

-We will examine our experiences and understanding of power, privilege, and oppression.
-We will explore structures of oppression, different “-Isms,” and the variety of identities we hold and how they each contribute to and transform our experiences of the world.
+We will examine our experiences and understanding of power, privilege, and oppression through exploring structures of oppression, different “-Isms,” and how the variety of identities we hold each contribute to and transform our experiences of the world.

-Power, Privilege, and Intersectionality pt 2
+Power, Privilege, and Intersectionality II

-Women's Health & Menstruation
+Health & Puberty

 Body Image Projects

 Participants will share introspections related to their relationship with their body/body image.
 Presentations usually span the entire class and can include images, poems, videos, collages, old pictures, etc.